 Describe diagrams as they are drawn

-A while ago, my professor was drawing a complex diagram on the board and figured that everyone in the class could see the difference between the similar looking shapes on the board.
+A while ago, my professor was drawing a complex diagram on the board.
+They figured that everyone in the class could see the difference between the similar looking shapes on the board.
 When it came time for us to practice, they were very surprised to see that a lot of us had drawn the diagram incorrectly, and almost everyone who had drawn it incorrectly wore glasses or contacts.
 It helps me a lot when my professors describe what they are drawing so that I can follow along, and I appreciate when they distinguish between shapes by using different colored markers or shading in patterns.
-Another great way to show diagrams is by using tactile materials- read more about creating tactile materials here.

 Let people take pictures of the screen